 Initial premiums are required for one class of retirees (post-65 retirees who elect the Medicare Supplement coverage).
-These premiums were developed using the medical claims experience for fiscal years 2004 through 2006 from Stirling & Stirling, Inc. and the prescription drug claim experience for fiscal years 2005 through 2006 from Medco in conjunction with the exposure data for the corresponding claim experience periods for the retired members of the retiree health care program.
+These premiums were developed using the medical claims experience from Stirling & Stirling, Inc. and the prescription drug claim experience from Medco in conjunction with the exposure data for the corresponding claim experience periods for the retired members of the retiree health care program.
+The premiums were developed using claims from fiscal years 2006 through 2008.